 - whether problems might arise from procedure in contempt of court proceedings, and whether there is scope for improving the relevant procedural rules.

-The Commission aims to publish a consultation paper in spring 2023, inviting views on our provisional proposals for reform.
+The Commission aims to publish a consultation paper in early 2024, inviting views on our provisional proposals for reform.

 By email to firstname.lastname@example.org by phone 02033 340200.